Netherlands Student Visa for Indian Students

 One should note that there is no concept of minimum wage in the Netherlands.
 Unlike other developed countries, the Netherlands puts the onus of minimum wage on the employer.
 For students wanting to calculate the minimum wage, here is the formula that the Dutch government suggests If you work part-time, you can work out your minimum wage as follows:

-• Divide it by the number of hours in a full working week.
+• list items Divide it by the number of hours in a full working week.

-• Multiply the result by the number of hours you work per week.
+• list items Multiply the result by the number of hours you work per week.

 The reason for no minimum wage is because the Dutch government feels that every business has its own working style.
 Another noteworthy aspect is that the student can apply for a work permit.
 It’s the employer who has to apply on behalf of the students to let them work.